wavded/www/content/post/async-error-handling.md

 })
 ```

-Yet in asynchronous code, Express cannot catch exceptions as you’ve lost your stack once you have entered a callback:
+Yet in asynchronous code, Express cannot catch exceptions as you've lost your stack once you have entered a callback:

 ```js
 app.get('/', function (req, res) {